craftercms/docs/source/site-administrators/studio/notifications.rst

 publish immediate / publish on a schedule options.
 This document covers the configuration of the HTML notifications that can be sent at each point in the workfow.

 ..
-NOTE:: Crafter Studio notifications were previous configured per project by modifying the following file in the repository: `/cstudio/config/sites/SITE/notification-config.xml` This configuration makes it possible to modify text-only templates.
+NOTE:: Crafter Studio notifications were previously configured per project by modifying the following file in the repository: `/cstudio/config/sites/SITE/notification-config.xml` This configuration makes it possible to modify text-only templates.
 This document covers how to configure the system to use the latest notification service and HTML based notifications.

 ----------------------------
 Step 1.
 Enable Notifications